cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 - `landuse.table` - Table name (inclusive of schema) containing land use data.
 Default value is set to `public.dlmsie02f` as per uploaded via psdt [here](https://github.com/cambridge-cares/pirmasens/blob/main/psdt/stack-data-uploader-inputs/config/dlm.json).
 Leave empty if there is no land use data available, no land use matching will be run.

 ## 4. Deployment

-### 4.1 Building Docker Image
+### 4.1 Retrieving OSMAgent's image
-In the same directory as this README, run `docker compose build`.
-This will build the OSMAgent Docker Image.
+The OSMAgent should be pulled automatically with the stack-manager, if not you can pull the latest version from [cambridge_cares package](https://github.com/orgs/cambridge-cares/packages/container/package/osmagent) using `docker pull ghcr.io/cambridge-cares/osmagent:<LATEST-VERSION>`

 ### 4.2 Starting with the stack-manager
 The agent has been implemented to work in the stack.
 To do so, place [osmagent.json](stack-manager-input-config/osmagent.json) in the [stack-manager config directory].